Greatest Generation: Adolescence

-In the United States, members of this generation came of age, were children, or were born during the Progressive Era, World War I, and the Roaring Twenties; a time of economic prosperity with distinctive cultural transformations.
-Additionally, those alive in 1918 through 1920 experienced the deadly Spanish Flu pandemic.
+US members of this generation came of age as early as 1919 and as late as 1945, were children or were born during the Progressive Era, World War I, and the Roaring Twenties; a time of economic prosperity with distinctive cultural transformations.
+Additionally, many of those alive from 1918 through 1920 experienced the deadly Spanish flu pandemic; and, incredibly, a few rare individuals, such as Anna Del Priore, managed to survive infection from both the Spanish flu and the COVID-19 pandemic approximately 100 years later.
 They also experienced much of their youth with rapid technological innovation (e.g., radio, telephone, automobile) amidst growing levels of worldwide income inequality and a soaring economy.
-After the Stock Market crashed, this generation experienced profound economic and social turmoil.
+After the Stock Market crashed, when many had matured in the 1930s, this generation experienced profound economic and social turmoil.

-Despite the hardships, historians note that literature, arts, music, and cinema of the period flourished.
+Despite the hardships, historians note that the literature, arts, music, and cinema of the period flourished.
 This generation experienced what is commonly referred to as the "Golden Age of Hollywood".
 A number of popular film genres, including gangster films, musical films, comedy films, and monster films attracted mass audiences.
-The Great Depression also greatly influenced literature and witnessed the advent of comic books, which were popular with members of this generation with such characters as Doc Savage, The Shadow, Superman and Batman.
+The Great Depression also greatly influenced literature and witnessed the advent of comic books, which were popular with members of this generation with such characters as Doc Savage, the Shadow, Superman and Batman.
 Next to jazz, blues, gospel music, and folk music; swing jazz became immensely popular with members of this generation.
 The term "Swing Generation" has also been used to describe the cohort due to the popularity of the era's music.
-The popularity of the radio also became a major influence in the lives of this generation, as millions tuned in to listen to President Franklin D. Roosevelt's "fireside chats" and absorbed news in a way like never before.
+The popularity of the radio also became a major influence in the lives of this generation, as millions tuned in to listen to President Franklin D. Roosevelt's "fireside chats" and absorbed the news in a way like never before.

 Great Depression and World War II

 Over 16 million Americans served in World War II, the majority being members of this generation.
 38.8% were volunteers, 61.2% were draftees, the average length of their service was 33 months, and total approximate casualties were 671,278 (killed and wounded).
-Tom Brokaw and others extol this generation for supporting and fighting World War II.
+American journalist Tom Brokaw and others extol this generation for supporting and fighting World War II.